 Peggy Daitch, Director.
 Ms. Daitch has served as a member of our Board of Directors since December 2019.
 Ms. Daitch brings over 40 years of experience as a highly respected and recognized advertising and marketing executive, innovative thinker and community leader.
 After leaving General Motors' largest advertising agency (D'Arcy Masius Benton & Bowles) as a Vice President, she spent the majority of her career with Condé Nast (1987- 2008), where she was a Vice President and the leader of Detroit's Condé Nast office representing, at its peak, 29 of America's most celebrated magazine titles and websites including Vogue, Vanity Fair, The New Yorker, Golf Digest, Architectural Digest, Wired, Bon Appetit, epicurious.com and wired.com.
 She has also represented titles from Hearst Corporation, National Geographic and other leading media companies.
-After retiring from advertising in 2016, Ms. Daitch pivoted to a new role at Strategic Philanthropy, Ltd., stewarding the 20-year philanthropic advisory firm's growth in Michigan where she was a consultant.
+After retiring from advertising in 2016, Ms. Daitch pivoted to a new role at Strategic Philanthropy, Ltd., stewarding the 20-year philanthropic advisory firm's growth in Michigan.
 Immediately prior to this position, Ms. Daitch served as a Partner of Aperture Media Group from 2010 to 2016.
 Ms. Daitch was the first woman to be president of the Adcraft Club of Detroit, the world's largest advertising club.
 She has been honored with The Advertising Woman of the Year Award and has been inducted into the Adcraft Hall of Fame.
-She serves on the Board of Governors of Cranbrook Academy of Art and Museum where she is a member of the Executive Committee.
+She is currently retired.
+She serves on the Board of Governors of Cranbrook Academy of Art and Museum.
 She is a past president of Hebrew Free Loan of Metropolitan Detroit and has held board positions with the Jewish Federation of Metropolitan Detroit, Franklin Hills Country Club, the Detroit Institute of Arts Founders Junior Council, the Michigan Arts Foundation, CATCH, Jewish Ensemble Theater and others.
+Ms. Daitch's skills in strategic planning and effective decision making come from a rich background in corporate leadership, board leadership, board governance and board service.
 Ms. Daitch is a graduate of the University of Michigan.